ranga4all1/my_projects/speech_recognition_and_summarization/README.md

 We'll also include a way to hook up a microphone to automatically record and transcribe audio for live notetaking.
 This could be used to record and transcribe meetings in real-time.

-By the end of this project, you'll have a speech to text project that you can continue to build on.

 **Project Steps**

 * Create a speech recognition system using vosk